Masato Tanaka: Return to the United States (2002–present)

 On November 9, 2002, Tanaka debuted for Ring of Honor (ROH), wrestling on ROH's All Star Extravaganza show, where he teamed with Shinjiro Otani to defeat Steve Corino and Low Ki.

 On June 12.
 2005 Tanaka revived his feud with Mike Awesome at the World Wrestling Entertainment (WWE) produced ECW One Night Stand 2005 reunion PPV.
 He was defeated after Awesome delivered a running Awesome Bomb through a table outside the ring and followed up with an Awesome Splash.
 He returned to WWE one year later at ECW One Night Stand 2006, losing to Balls Mahoney.
 On October 26, 2007, Tanaka beat Takao Omori for the AWA World Heavyweight Championship.

 On January 23, 2010, Tanaka made his debut for Jersey All Pro Wrestling (JAPW) at the promotion's 12th Anniversary Show, where he was defeated by Homicide.

 On April 4, 2014, Tanaka returned to the United States, he performed at his first WrestleCon defeating Kevin Steen.
 Later in the night he defeated Chris Hero at a Dragon Gate USA event.

 In December 2018 Tanaka made another return to the United States.
 He would face PCO in a match for the Game Changer Wrestling Extreme Title at GCW's The Dynasty event.

+On September 15–16, 2023, Tanaka competed in local Cleveland Promotion Absolute Intense Wrestlings 10th JT Lightning Invitational Tournament making it to the Semi-finals.

+On November 12, 2023, Tanaka made his debut for Deadlock Pro-Wrestling (DPW), wrestling on DPW's World's Strongest event, where he teamed with Bryan Keith and Calvin Tankman to defeat Tom Lawlor, Jorel Nelson, and Royce Isaacs.
+He would return the next year at the promotion's No Pressure event where he was defeated by Colby Corino, son of his former rival Steve Corino, in a no disqualification match.

+On January 9, 2024, Tanaka made his debut for Wrestling Revolver at the Vybe Check event in Dayton Ohio.

+On October 13, 2024, Tanaka challenged pro wrestler Adam Priest for the DPW National Championship at DPW's Super Battle, but failed to take the title.On October 17 at Timebomb Pro Forever Masato wrestled Jordan for vacant Timebomb Title, but was unsuccessful.
+Later, on October 18, Tanaka faced Mike Santana in the House of Glory World Championship, with Santana pinning Tanaka to win the fight after 15 minutes.